Earning your doctorate in 10 steps

 Information on funding opportunities and academic contracts in Germany can be found here

-When you have confirmed your research project and supervision, you will be admitted as a doctoral candidate.
-Submit the relevant documents for admission as a doctoral candidate at the respective faculty or graduate school.
+When you have confirmed your research project and supervision, you will be admitted as a doctoral candidate after submitting the required documents for admission at the respective faculty or graduate school.

 Outcome: Admission as a doctoral candidate